tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 ```

 - Both `mappingFn` and `predicateFn` are hard coded into their respective `reducer` through closure.
-- We than have three separate `reduce` calls in a a chain.
+- We then have three separate `reduce` calls in a a chain.
 - Now that we have three reducers they are shaped more similarly together.

 ### 10.2.
 Deriving Transduction: Combiner & Currying